MiSTer-devel/SharpMZ_MiSTer/README.md

 ### Tape Storage

 In order to use the emulation seriously, you need to be able to load and save existing programs.
-Initially this was via a CMT (tape) unit and later moved on to Floppy/Quick Disks.
+Initially (on the original machines) this was via a CMT (tape) unit and later moved on to Floppy/Quick Disks.

 This menu controls the hardware CMT unit and has the following choices:
 - Load direct to RAM